ryanwilsond/belte/docs/Current/LowLevelFeatures.md

 non-nullable and can only point to non-nullable types (unless the pointed at type is heap allocated).

+Note that when possible, [references](Data.md#35-references) should be used instead.

 ### 6.5.1 Creating and Dereferencing Pointers

 To get the address of a local or field, the `&` operator can be used: